Milstein schemes and antithetic multilevel Monte Carlo sampling for delay McKean-Vlasov equations and interacting particle systems: Proof of Theorem

-It seems that techniques from anticipative calculus, see \cite{Nualart}, are necessary if one wishes to allow (unbounded) mixed terms involving delay and non-delay variables in the diffusion coefficient. \end{remark} \begin{lem} Let Assumptions ({\bf AD}$_b^1$), ({\bf AD}$_\si^1$)--({\bf AD}$_\si^3$), ({\bf H$_1$}) hold, and $k=2$.
-Then, for any $p \geq 1$ there is a constant $C>0$ such that, for all $t \in [0,T]$
+However, if the second assumption item (b) in ({\bf AD$_\sigma^2$}) holds, then it becomes non-anticipative.
+The growth assumption on $\partial_{x_2}\sigma_u \sigma$ in ({\bf AD$_\sigma^2$}) gives } \end{proof} { \begin{remark} It seems that techniques from anticipative calculus, see \cite{Nualart}, are necessary if one wishes to allow (unbounded) mixed terms involving delay and non-delay variables in the diffusion coefficient. \end{remark} } {In the sequel, we set $Z^{i,N}:=X^{i,N}-Y^{i,N}$, where $(X^{i,N})_{i \in \mathbb{S}_N}$ is the particle system defined in \eqref{eq:DelayParticleSystem_cont} and $(Y^{i,N})_{i \in \mathbb{S}_N}$ is defined by (\ref{eq:DelayParticleSystem}).} \begin{lem} Let Assumptions ({\bf AD}$_b^1$), ({\bf AD}$_\si^1$)--({\bf AD}$_\si^3$), ({\bf H$_1$}) hold, and $k=2$ {(for simplicity)}.
+Then, for any $p \geq 2$ there is a constant $C>0$ such that, for all $t \in [0,T]$